martinkallstrom/realtime-voice-server/README.md

 ## Deployment

-For each of these demos, we've included a `Dockerfile`.
+For each of these demos we've included a `Dockerfile`.
 Out of the box, this should provide everything needed to get the respective demo running on a VM.

-There is a typical pattern that we've found works best for managing and spawning Daily AI agents which we followed across all these demos:
+There is a typical pattern that we've found works best for managing and spawning Daily AI agents:

 [ diagram of agent spawning flow ]

 Of course, these demos attempt to keep things simple and are unopinionated regarding at scale use-cases.
-When an Daily AI agent is summoned into a session, all we do is run a new subprocess on the same machine instance &mdash; useful for small tests, but not so great for production grade apps with many concurrent users.
+When a Daily AI agent is summoned into a session, all we do is run a new subprocess on the same machine instance &mdash; useful for small tests, but not so great for production grade apps with many concurrent users.

-Creating virualized worker pools and on-demand virtual instances is out of scope for these examples, but we have shared various implementation ideas here.
+Creating virualized worker pools and on-demand instances is out of scope for these examples, but we have shared various implementation ideas here.

 ---